Zhang Zhidong: Modernization of China's military

 While serving as the governor of Nanjing in 1894, Zhang invited a German training regiment of 12 officers and 24 warrant officers to train the local garrison into a modern military force.
 In 1896, acting under an imperial decree, Zhang moved to Wuchang to serve as the Viceroy of Huguang, an area comprising Hubei and Hunan provinces.
 Zhang drew on his experience in Nanjing to modernize the military forces under his command in Huguang.
+He additionally proposed construction of a railway from Hankou to near Beijing, of which he was appointed in charge of.
+The railway was not completed until 1906.
+Further advocating for the industrialization of China, he founded a mint, tanneries, tile and silk factories, as well as paper, cotton, and woolen mills, among other industries.

 In Wuchang, Zhang effectively trained and equipped modern units of sappers, engineers, cavalry, police, artillery and infantry.
 Of the 60,000 men under his command, 20,000 men were directly trained by foreign officers, and a military academy was established in Wuchang in order to train future generations of soldiers.
 Zhang armed the troops with German Mauser rifles and other modern equipment.
 Foreign observers reported that, when their training was complete, the troops stationed in the Wuchang garrison were the equal of contemporary European forces.

 During the Boxer Rebellion, Zhang, along with some other regional governors who commanded substantial modernized armies, refused to participate in the central government's declaration of war against the Eight-Nation Alliance.
 Zhang assured the foreigners during negotiations that he would do nothing to help the central government.
 He told this to Everard Fraser.
 This clique was known as The Mutual Protection of Southeast China.

 Zhang's troops later became involved in politics.
 In 1911, the Wuchang garrison led the Wuchang Uprising, a coup against the local government that catalyzed the nationwide Xinhai Revolution.
 The Xinhai Revolution led to the collapse of the Qing dynasty and its replacement by the Republic of China.

 Involvement in reform

-Zhang Zhidong's clique in the late Qing court was extremely influential with a strong reform tendency.
+Zhang Zhidong's reformist faction in the late Qing court was extremely influential.
 Yang Rui, one of the Six Martyrs, was Zhang's political informant in Beijing who carried out Zhang's instructions during Hundred Days' Reform of 1898.
 Chen Baozhen is another subordinate who shared Zhang's academic visions, and Chen coauthored a memorial to the court with Zhang to suggest the reform of Civil Service Exam.
 Zhang had a strong grasp of the progress of reforms as he had more temporary confidants and informants from other regions.